kaiorosa1/100-days-of-code/r1-log.md

 ### R1D4

 I used one hour to go through Free Code Camp.
 I stopped at : Use a CSS Linear Gradient to Create a Striped Element (Applied Visual Design).
+I worked on Campo Minado for 30 minutes mainly focusing on designing the data structure I'm going to be using.

+### R1D5

+I worked on some Free Code Camp challenges for an hour.
+I stopped at : Applied Visual Design: Animate Elements at Variable Rates (Applied Visual Design).
+Coded more on Campo Minado.